Enovale/compile-sourcepawn-plugin/README.md

 **Description**: `path/to/plugin.smx` The path to output your compiled plugin file.
 **Required**: `true`
-**NOTE**: This action WILL create the directory if the folder does not exists
+**NOTE**: This action will attempt to create the directory if the folder does not exists.

 ### sourcemod